-We have heard that the most effective means of prevention for the Coronavirus (Covid-19) is by not leaving home.
+We have heard that the most effective means of prevention for the coronavirus is by not leaving home.
 However, not everyone can stop going out.
-If you have to go out and use public transportation during the outbreak, here’s what you need to do.
+If you have to go out and use public transportation during Covid-19 outbreak, here’s what you need to do.

 Practice social distancing

 We should minimise close contact with others to slow down transmission.
 The Ministry of Health has said that it is best to maintain at least 1-metre distance between yourself and others — especially those with symptoms.
 If not possible, at least turn your head the other way.

 Wash your hands